 Learn how to work with geospatial raster data using GeoPandas in Python

 Raster data is a type of geospatial data that contains information about the geometric location in the form grids and matrices.
 Depending on the type and number of attributes, these matrices can be multidimensional, with each dimension representing a feature and each pixel within it containing a value that represents a feature.
 For example, a data set that contains weather information for a city represented as a multidimensional array can include details about temperature, relative humidity, and wind velocity.
 Satellite images or any images representing geographical locations are forms of raster data.

 netCDF, PNG, JPEG, TIFF, and binary files are examples of raster data types.
-An extensive list of the data types can be found here.
+An extensive list of the data types can be found raster data file formats list.
 More information on raster data and the different ways of representing and accessing raster data using Python is described in the “Introduction to geospatial data using Python” article.
 In this tutorial, we provide code examples to explain how to work with raster data in Python.